 Your debit card has an EMV chip to keep fraudsters at bay, plus a 3-digit security code to verify your identity for purchases.

-VISA monitors activity on your debit card around the clock to help detect suspicious activity.
+MasterCard monitors activity on your debit card around the clock to help detect suspicious activity.

 If misplaced, your debit card can be temporarily locked—and unlocked—with a tap in the Stash app.9